How To Kill The Market For Ticket Touting.

 January 22nd 2015

 There are people who claim that ticket touts are simply offering a service that uses the same market forces as many other businesses do in a legal way: providing a product that people want to the person that wants it.
 Their argument is that the buyer who buys from the middle man is able to do so without the need of having to plan too much in advance, and that if we were to clamp down on this trade then we would be stepping into a dangerous territory of deciding what people can and can’t do with their own money.
 If someone was doing the same thing with any other good like vases, paintings or cars then there would be no such objections by the media, and particularly the music press.
 In any case, who is to say how much is too much for tickets?
 In fact, they claim, to start dictating what some people can and cannot spend their money on would lead us to a slippery slope of ‘restrictions of trade’.
 Take it a step further and it would be entering a restriction on personal choice and freedom.
 Especially since concert tickets are hardly a necessity, their price should be left to the market.
 With many people finding it hard to find employment, ticket touting provides some with a way to support their family which does not require them to break the law.
-So concludes the defence case.
+So concludes the defence's case.

 Then there are the people that see touting as the antitheses of everything that is wrong with the music industry; people with no direct involvement in the creation of the music who are profiteering from the talent that bands have, motivated by pure greed, drawing money away from the music industry that does not get re-invested back into it, and exploiting people’s emotional connection with a band for maximum financial gain.
-They argue that the touts make a bigger profit than the band ever will on a per-ticket basis, with no tax to be paid from the profit, and that these touts are the scourge of the industry.
+They argue that the touts make a bigger profit than the band ever will on a per-ticket basis, often with no tax to be paid from the profit, and that these touts are the scourge of the industry.
 They may personally benefit from the practice, but at the expense of everyone else, surely?

 Maybe.
 Or maybe not, as I have actually heard the argument that ticket touting is good for the music industry from people within the industry, with the argument being that they are particularly good for the bands whose tickets get touted.
 The argument is that if a band played a venue that held 2,000 people they may have a good chance of selling 1,500 to 2,000 tickets for it, but some touts may feel (incorrectly perhaps) that the gig has a much better chance than some others of selling out, and so they decide to snap up a bulk amount of tickets enmasse.
-By doing so suddenly the gig is sold out, and many people are left scratching their head thinking, “Wow, that band sold out that venue that quickly?
+By doing so suddenly the gig is sold out in triple quick time, and many people are left scratching their head thinking, “Wow, that band sold out that venue that quickly?
 Maybe they must have a bigger fan base than we thought…….”
 As a result, the prestige of the band is significantly lifted from many people seeing the “sold out” signs and jumping onto the popularity bandwagon, and so the demand for their next shows soar, more dates are added, and the band sells more albums.
 The (fake) perception of the bands success breeds more (genuine) success, and thus explains a theory that some have that ticket touts are an integral part of the music industry.
 This explains why so many promoters allow the big ticket agencies to buy up so many tickets of their concerts – nothing promotes a tour better than getting widespread newspaper coverage about how it is the “hottest ticket in town!” and no-one has the power to make bulk purchases than these ticket agencies.

 Arctic Monkeys, Belle and Sebastian and Enter Shikari all had a significant bump in their popularity by selling out a short run of albums/a major concert, and all of them had touts both capitalising and contributing to this success, which is not to imply that the success of the band is down to the touts, it is just to say that touts make the popularity of a band more traceable.
 The touts pay the same rate as the general public for tickets, and the same amount of tickets have been sold whether it is to touts or music fans.
 The difference is that while touts will not have changed the amount or price of the tickets eventually sold, they would have changed the purchase rate that they were sold at, which is vital as much of the success of a band will ultimately come down to how much confidence people have in them.
 When touts buy so many of the tickets at once it will remove much of this doubt about whether the gig will sell out, and the touts could be capitalising on the popularity of the band that they have actually played a hand in creating.
 When a heavy metal band sells out their show at a venue within 1 hour it makes the promoter more likely to think about booking more heavy metal shows.